opensensorhub/osh-docs/src/guide/concepts/data-model.md

 Datastreams can be seen as the **real-time channel** through which data flows, or as a **collection of historical observations** over time.
 In fact, in OSH, a datastream represents both and allows for both methods of data consumption: real-time streaming or retrieval of historical data.
 Depending on how the acquisition pipeline for a particular procedure is configured, data records collected by a datastream can be discarded as soon as dispatched by the **event bus** (real-time datastream) or they can be persisted in a **data store** (historical datastream), or both.

-## Command Stream

-**Command streams** are the counterparts of datastreams that are used to model procedures' **command & control channels**.
-They are thus used to augment **procedures** with **tasking capabilities**.

-A command stream is essentially a time series of commands associated to a given **procedure taskable parameter**.
-If the schema of a **taskable parameter** changes, a new **command stream** is created, and in this case, there will be several command streams associated to the same taskable parameter, each one with a different validity period.

-Like datastreams, command streams represent both the **real-time channel** through which commands are delivered and the **collection of historical commands** that a procedure has received until the present time (but whose execution can actually be scheduled for a future time).

 ## Observation

 Observations are a specific type of event, where a **procedure** observes, estimates or forecasts the value of one or more properties of a **feature of interest**.
 Each observation is associated to a **datastream**, that in turn is associated to a specific **output** of the **procedure** that made the observation.
 Observations also have the following properties: